trezor/blockbook/docs/api.md

 The client can subscribe to the following events:

 - `subscribeNewBlock`       - new block added to blockchain
+- `subscribeNewTransaction` - new transaction added to blockchain (mempool for all addresses)
 - `subscribeAddresses`      - new transaction for given address (list of addresses)
 - `subscribeFiatRates`      - new currency rate ticker

 There can be always only one subscription of given event per connection, i.e. new list of addresses replaces previous list of addresses.